 We listen to songs like Bart Millard‘s (Mercy Me) “I Can Only Imagine” sung at funeral after funeral.
 And as tears roll down our cheeks, we agree with the Psalmist who cried out, “As the deer longs for streams of water, so I long for you, O God” (Psalm 42:1 NLT).
 We leave with one foot planted firmly on earth, and one in heaven, trembling at the joy and reality that heaven could be nearer than we think.
 But what will it be like?
 We can only imagine.

 Todd Burpo – From the Eyes of a Child

-But the newest testimony seems to verify what our hearts have longed for all along.
-Based on four-year-old Colton Burpo’s NDE is the new book, Heaven Is for Real, by Todd Burpo, the boy’s father.
-Somehow, seen through the eyes of a child, perhaps we can grasp for the first time the truly unbelievable.
-You might enjoy listening to a CBN video interview with Todd and his son.
+But one testimony seems to verify what our hearts have longed for all along.
+Based on four-year-old Colton Burpo‘s NDE is the book, Heaven Is for Real, by Todd Burpo, the boy’s father.
+Somehow, seen through the eyes of a child, perhaps we can grasp for the first time the truly unbelievable: heaven is real.

 Faith of a Child